Open-Transactions/protocol-docs/content/doctypes/notaryMessage.md

 Requests creation of a new asset account on the Notary.
 It includes the **nym** ID, notary ID and asset type.
 The reply to this message from the Notary includes a True or False success variable, the account ID of the new account, and the account itself, which is a signed balance file.
 The account file contains the **nymID** of the account owner, the notaryID where the account is located, the AssetType ID of the account, the balance, and the account type.
 The new account starts with a zero balance.

-* Attribute `assetType`: Identifier.
+* Attribute `instrumentDefinitionID`: Identifier.
 ID of the asset type for the account.

 ## createAccountResponse